 When the replacement is in another namespace than the deprecated class, its FQCN must be used:

-E_USER_DEPRECATED error must also be triggered to help people with the migration:
+A deprecation must also be triggered to help people with the migration

 When deprecating a whole class the